barsanuphe/endive/README.md

 example if a retail epub is missing the publication date, it can be stored in the database instead).

+Endive is designed to make sure retail epubs are untouched.
+Non-retail epubs can be trumped by importing retail versions.

 ## How to install

 If you have a working Go installation, just run: